 Medical detox helps people get through the entire detox process relatively unscathed.
 It’s supervised by medical and mental health personnel who administer medications as needed to reduce the severity of withdrawal symptoms and shorten the time it takes to detox.

 It can take anywhere from a few days to a few weeks or longer before symptoms subside.
-How long it takes for you depends on a number of factors:
+The length of time it takes for you depends on a number of factors, including: